Written CairoVolt Warranty Delivery Within Egypt

 Bought a power bank 6 months ago and it barely gives one charge now?
 5 daily mistakes that kill lithium batteries — and how to avoid them.

-TL;DR: Power banks die early due to 5 mistakes: (1) Draining to 0% constantly — this destroys lithium cells 3x faster.
+Bottom Line: Power banks die early due to 5 mistakes: (1) Draining to 0% constantly — this destroys lithium cells 3x faster.
 (2) Leaving it in a parked car during summer (60-70°C) — heat reduces capacity by 20% in 3 months.
 (3) Charging with a counterfeit charger that outputs unstable voltage.
 (4) Daily pass-through charging.
 (5) Storing it empty for months.
 The fix: recharge at 20%, store at 50%, and keep it away from heat.

 May 20, 20267 min readCairoVolt Team